rafaelpmatoso/qa-engineer-challenge/README.md

 You will need to update the chromedriver executable path in the config.properties file.

-Update the **webdriver.location** property with the path of executable downloaded from (https://chromedriver.chromium.org/downloads)
+Update the **webdriver.location** property with the path of executable downloaded from https://chromedriver.chromium.org/downloads

-    ex: webdriver.location
+    ex: webdriver.location=//Users//myname//Documents//chromedriver

 Type the command below and wait for the project to build and start running the tests.